Afsaneh-Karami/Python/search through a mail log/README.md

   * hour[word1]=hour.get(word1,0)+1
 * print three dictionary datasets.
 * Use a for loop to figure out who has the most messages in the file and then print the result.
 * Reads every line of the text, and splits it into its words.
-Then based on the length of each word, counts letters and make a dictionary of letters and their frequency. after sorting the dictionary print the result.
+Then based on the length of each word, counts letters and make a dictionary of letters and their frequency.
+Sorting the dictionary print the result.